ndabAP/assocentity/README.md

 }
 ```

-So, for example given this text:
+For example, given the text:

 ```go
 text := "Punchinello was burning to get me"